-At Lake Area Dentistry in Sulphur, DeQuincy, and Lake Charles, LA, you can straighten your teeth discreetly with Invisalign® Express.
+At Lake Area Dentistry in Lake Charles, Sulphur, DeQuincy, and Kinder, LA, you can straighten your teeth discreetly with Invisalign®.

 Schedule an appointment at one of our four offices to find out how this expedited orthodontic plan can provide a powerful upgrade.

 Invisalign treatment uses precisely designed clear aligners to apply gentle pressure to teeth, gradually shifting them into their proper positions.
 Invisalign Express differs from traditional Invisalign in that it is intended specifically to correct minor misalignment on an expedited timeline.
 It uses fewer sets of aligners, so patients with minor alignment issues can achieve straight smiles in six months or less.

 Is Invisalign Express Right for You?
 Schedule a Consultation to Find Out

 Invisalign Express is intended for patients with minor dental misalignment who want a fast and permanent solution.
 If you aren't sure whether Invisalign Express is right for you, schedule a consultation with our dentists in Sulphur, DeQuincy, Kinder, or Lake Charles, Louisiana.
 Drs.
 Jeffery A. Hennigan and Blake E. Price, who handle our Invisalign cases, can take a look at your smile and recommend the right orthodontic solution for your needs.